swagger-api/swagger-inflector/README.md

 You will soon find samples for the inflector project in the [Swagger-Samples](https://github.com/swagger-api/swagger-samples) repository.
 The inflector projects start with `inflector-`

+#### Running tests

+If running Java 8, you will need to run a variant that has backported fix 8157236.
+Azul Zulu is confirmed to work (https://github.com/jmockit/jmockit1/issues/710).

+If running with Java 9 or later, you will need to either:
+- Pass `-Djdk.attach.allowAttachSelf=true` to the VM.
+- Configure the test execution JVM to start with the "-javaagent:<proper path>/jmockit.1.x.jar" initialization parameter.
+It can be specified in the build script file for tools such as Maven or Gradle, or in a "Run/Debug Configuration" for IntelliJ IDEA or Eclipse.

 ## Security contact